Illinois man sentenced to 15 years in Missouri killing

 The Sedalia Democrat reports that 30-year-old Antonio Harper, of the Chicago suburb of Maywood, was sentenced Tuesday after pleading guilty to one count of first-degree burglary.
 Harper originally was charged with first-degree assault, armed criminal action, first-degree robbery and unlawful use of a weapon in the April 2018 shooting death of 42-year-old Maurice Harper Sr. in Sedalia.

-Court documents say Atonio Harper implicated himself in the shooting, telling a deputy that he only fired after he came under fire.
+Court documents say Atonio Harper implicated himself in the shooting, telling a deputy that only fired after he came under fire.

 His brother, 26-year-old Eric Harper, of Chicago, is charged with first-degree assault, armed criminal action and unlawful use of a weapon.